dwray/ConnectedCar/README.md

 You can also view the car's location on an online version of the tracker, which receives the same  data using our JavaScript API, here: http://london.solace.com/connected-car/vin-track/
 ### 2. Download a free Community Edition VMR and connect to that
-Download a Community Edition VMR from http://dev.solace.com/downloads/ ...other stuff?
+Download a Community Edition VMR from http://dev.solace.com/downloads/ Send MQTT messages using these samples: https://dev.solace.com/samples/solace-samples-mqtt/

 ### 3. Connect to Solace Cloud
-Put some Solace Cloud Stuff here
+Sign up for a free trial of Solace Cloud at: https://cloud.solace.com/

 ## Prerequisites (Android)
 Required: